-Ms. Athanatou was born and raised in Athens, Greece.
-She earned a Bachelor of Arts in Psychology and Business Administration from Texas A&M International University in Texas, USA, where she graduated with honors.
+Ms. Athanatou earned a Bachelor of Arts in Psychology and Business Administration from Texas A&M International University in Texas, USA, where she graduated with Honors.
 She completed a Master of Business Administration in International Trade and a Master of Business Administration in Management from Texas A&M International University in Texas, USA.

-She is a resident of Kropia, Attiki and has been elected to the Municipality council where she serves as a member in the Economic Commission and as a Chair for the Committee of Tax Revenue.
+Ms. Athanatou was born and raised in Athens, Greece.
+She is a resident of Kropia, Attiki and has been elected to the Municipality council where she has served as a member in the Economic Commission and as a Chair for the Committee of Tax Revenue.

 Ms. Arnold was born and raised in Germany and moved to Athens in 1996.

 Born in Montreal Canada and raised in Athens Greece, Angela E. Chamosfakidis graduated from the National and Kapodistrian University of Athens, with a Bachelor's Degree in Philosophy, Pedagogy, Psychology (concentration in Psychology).
 For her graduate studies she attended McGill University in Canada where she received a Masters degree in Educational Psychology with a research focus on teachers' expectations of children of divorce.
+She also taught in primary and secondary schools in the wider area of Montreal for several years.
 Upon her return to Greece in 2003, Ms. Chamosfakidis accepted a position at KETHEA where she provided educational and counseling services to adolescents and young adults with substance abuse problems, for over 10 years.
 As part of her professional development in the field of addiction, she received a post graduate certificate of specialization in the "Administration and Social Planning in the field of Drug Addiction" by the Athens School of Public Health in collaboration with the Department of Psychiatry at the University of California, San Diego.

 Ms. Coklas was born and raised in Chicago, Illinois.
 She received her B.A in Psychology from DePaul University of Chicago with a minor in History (1197), M.A in Education (specializing in Curriculum and Design) from St. Xavier University of Chicago (2000), and her Teaching Certification from the State of Illinois.
 Ms. Coklas has also studied at the University of Indianapolis (Athens campus): which has brought her closer to earning an M.B.A.

 Ms. Coklas has been in education since 2000.
 Back in Chicago, Ms. Coklas was the co- founder and co-creator of the Oak Lawn/ Hometown school district's Mentor program.
 She was invited to speak/ present workshops at several Tri-State area Conferences on the importance of Mentor Programs for beginning teachers and Classroom Management.
-She has been an active administration and faculty member of ACS Athens since 2008.
+She has been an active administrator and faculty member of ACS Athens since 2008.
 Her first position was the Assistant Director of the IB program for 2 years.
 She then moved to the Elementary School where she taught 5th grade for 7 years.
 In 2017, she took the challenging position of being a shared educator in both the Middle School Social Studies and Academy Combo History courses.
 She is currently teaching IB Psychology Year 1 and the 10th grade Combo (History/Literature) course.

 Ms. Coklas has traveled to London, Vienna, and the United States as a representative of ACS Athens in order to establish affiliations for our graduating students to various universities (including but not limited to Oxford University, New York University, University of Chicago, etc.).
 She deeply appreciates and respects the superb level of education our school provides and will support our students (at any grade level) to achieve their goals and future endeavors.

 Ms. Drogaris is originally from New York, NY.
-She holds a Bachelor of Arts from Oberlin College, Oberlin Ohio, a Master of Science from the Athens University of Economics and Business, where she graduated with honors and Master of Science in Educational Theory and Practice from the Arkansas State University.
+She holds a Bachelor of Arts from Oberlin College in Oberlin Ohio, a Master of Science from the Athens University of Economics and Business, where she graduated with honors and Master of Science in Educational Theory and Practice from the Arkansas State University.

 Ms. Falidas earned her Bachelor of Science in Computer Science and Applied Mathematics from the City University of New York at Queens College.
 She earned her Master's degree in Mathematics from the City University of New York at Queens College and her Master's degree in Mathematics Education from the City University of New York at Hunter College.